Revenue Automation Attacks DSO From Eight Angles, Not Just One

 Angle 8: How Does Reporting and Forecasting Reduce DSO Over Time?

 The first seven angles address the operational mechanics of DSO reduction.
-The eighth is strategic: using data from your automated revenue cycle to understand why DSO behaves the way it does in your specific business and making structural changes accordingly.
+The eighth is strategic: using data from your automated revenue cycle to understand why DSO behaves as it does in your business, then making structural changes accordingly.

 Why Attacking DSO From One Angle Does Not Work

-The reason most AR automation implementations deliver disappointing DSO results is that they only address one or two of these angles.
-Automating dunning emails without fixing invoice accuracy just means you are efficiently reminding people about invoices they are going to dispute anyway.
-Speeding up cash application without improving outreach quality still leaves the core collection problem untouched.
+Most AR automation projects deliver disappointing DSO results because they only address one or two of these angles.
+Automating dunning without fixing invoice accuracy just reminds people about invoices they will dispute anyway, and speeding cash application without improving outreach leaves the core collection problem untouched.

 What is DSO and why does it matter?

-DSO, or Days Sales Outstanding, measures the average number of days it takes to collect payment after an invoice is issued.
-It directly impacts cash flow, working capital, and the operational capacity of your business.
+DSO, or days sales outstanding, measures the average number of days it takes to collect payment after an invoice is issued.
+It directly affects cash flow, working capital, and the operational capacity of your business.

 Can revenue automation reduce DSO if our customers just pay slowly?

 Yes.
-Slow payment is often a symptom of friction in your process, not just customer behavior.
-Automating invoice delivery, offering flexible payment options, and using context-aware outreach can shift payment timing even with historically slow payers.
+Slow payment is often a symptom of friction in your process, not only customer behavior.
+Automating delivery, offering flexible payment options, and using context-aware outreach can shift payment timing even with historically slow payers.

 How quickly does revenue automation impact DSO?